ellisme81/Certification/README.md

 Cooking Certificates if you're interested.
-I'm a Michelin * star Chef -- ONE star only :)
+I'm a Michelin * starred Chef -- ONE star only 👩‍🍳

-And I listen to the music too, in case you want to follow me on YouTube Music.
+And I listen to the music too, in case you want to follow me on YouTube Music. 🎸

 https://music.youtube.com/browse/UCrVHgK9AfVMm6HpnvDr97QQ